SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/filesystems/archive_access.md

 HPSS-resident tar-format archive files.
 It is ideal for storing groups of files in HPSS.
 Since the tar file is created directly in HPSS, it is generally faster and uses less local space than creating a local tar file then storing that into HPSS.
+HTAR also does inline compression so compressing the data befrehand is unnecessary.
-Furthermore, HTAR creates an index file that (by default) is stored along with the archive in HPSS.
+Furthermore, HTAR creates an
+index file that (by default) is stored along with the archive in HPSS.
 This allows you to list the contents of an archive without retrieving it from tape first.
 The index file is only created